 For the loan itself, you need to certify that it is your primary home.
 You cannot typically use it for investment property purchases.
-I have read of exceptions like an active duty member being transferred and still having enough entitlement to buy a new home at the new duty station while keeping the other house as a rental.
-I am not 100% sure this is true though.
+I have read of exceptions.
+Such as an active duty member being transferred and still having enough entitlement to buy a new home at the new duty station while keeping the other house as a rental.
+I am not 100% sure this is true.
 Once you have the VA loan and down the road you get refinanced with an IRRRL, you only have to certify that you previously occupied it.

 How to apply

-The easiest way to get your COE is to go to ebenefits; you can download your COE in a matter of minutes if the VA has access to your military records.
-If you do not have an account there you will need to register.
+The easiest way to get your COE is to go to ebenefits.
+You can download your COE in a matter of minutes if the VA has access to your military records.
+If you do not have an account, you will need to register.